 During the preceding years, a number of Municipalities proceeded with the imposition of duties and fines relating to the rights of way occupied by underground pipelines operated by the Group within the boundaries of each respective municipality.
-As at 31 March 2021, the total amounts imposed amount to \in 39,4 million (31 December 2020: \in 39,4 million).
-In order to appeal against these, and in accordance with the legislation, the Group has paid an amount of \in 14 million, which is included in Other Receivables in the Financial Statements.
+As at 30 June 2021, the total amounts imposed amount to $\in$ 39,4 million (31 December 2020: $\in$ 39,4 million).
+In order to appeal against these, and in accordance with the legislation, the Group has paid an amount of $\in$ 14 million, which is included in Trade and other Receivables in the Financial Statements.
 The Group has exercised all available legal recourse relating to these cases and Group Management have assessed that it is most probable that the outcome of all appeals will be favorable.

-During the preceding years, the Municipality of Aspropyrgos proceeded with the imposition of duties and fines relating to the rights of way occupied by underground pipelines operated by EAKKA in which HELPE SA owns 50% of the share capital and consolidates through the equity method.
-As at 31 March 2021, the total amounts imposed amount to € 6,7 million (31 December 2020: €6,7 million).
+During the preceding years, the Municipality of Aspropyrgos proceeded with the imposition of duties and fines relating to the rights of way occupied by underground pipelines operated by EAKAA in which HELPE SA owns 50% of the share capital and consolidates through the equity method.
+As at 30 June 2021, the total amounts imposed amount to $\epsilon$ 6,7 million (31 December 2020: $\epsilon$ 6,7 million).
 EAKAA has exercised all available legal recourses relating to these cases and the company's Management have assessed that it is most probable that the outcome of the current process will be favorable.